bryant-borland/lingualab/README.md

-# Latin Translator 📜
+# LinguaLab 📜

-A solo project to build a Latin-to-English translator — part programming, part language learning.
+Welcome to LinguaLab: a solo project to build a Latin-to-English translator — part programming, part language learning.

 ## Features
 - Dictionary-based translation